revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - `BLOB` data type is used to store the image in the database.
 - We can also store videos and audio by using the BLOB data type.
-- It stores the binary type of data.
-CLOB data type is used to store the file in the database.
+- It stores the binary type of data.CLOB data type is used to store the file in the database.
 - It stores the character type of data.

 </blockquote>